GuruMedi7ation/palvelinten_hallinta/h2-infra-as-code.md

 However, it did not work.
 The culprit seemed to be what I interpret as a syntax error.
 ![syntax_error_1](https://github.com/user-attachments/assets/bbe150e8-e808-4048-bbec-58c53684f71c)

-I asked ChatGPT again for some guidance, and we gave our timestamp another attempt at life.
+I asked ChatGPT again for some guidance, so we gave our timestamp another attempt at life.
 Here's our full code for our **twostates.sls**

 ```
 twostates: